patroni/patroni/README.md

 Add more `postgres*.yml` files to create an even larger cluster.

-To get a haproxy load balancing between these two hosts, run:
+We provide a haproxy configuration, which will give your application a single endpoint for connecting to the cluster's leader.
+To configure, run:

 ```
 > haproxy -f haproxy.cfg